 Historically, electromagnetic compatibility (EMC) requirements under article 3.1b of the Radio Equipment Directive have been covered in separate standards from the radio technical requirements.
 More recent standards for equipment include all technical requirements.

 ETSI Maritime EMC standards are based on the general requirements for navigational and radio equipment found in the International Electrotechnical Commission (IEC) standard IEC 60945 (adopted as EN 60945 by CENELEC).
-A specific multipart EMC standards developed by ETSI for various types of maritime equipment have been replaced by a general ETSI European standard for maritime radio covered by the RED, EN 301 843.
+EN 301 843 series is a multipart EMC standard developed by ETSI for various types of maritime equipment.

 Equipment and systems covered by ETSI standards